 "The spirit of the Sovereign Lord is on me, because the Lord has anointed me to preach the good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, to proclaim the year of the Lord's favor and the day of vengeance of our God, to comfort all who mourn."
 Isaiah 61:1-2

-Sarah is working as a graduate assistant in the Counseling Center while earning a Master’s degree in Marriage and Family Counseling at Geneva College.
-Sarah graduated from La Roche College in May of 2014 with a double major in Psychology and Sociology.
+Hannah is working in the Counseling Center while earning her Master’s degree in Marriage and Family Counseling at Geneva.

 Hannah earned her undergraduate degree from Messiah College in Communication with a minor in Psychology.
 Post-graduation she spent time working with high school and college aged students providing mentorship at Christian summer camps.
 She has most recently worked in the marketing field where after five years of strenuous travel, deadlines and budgets, she realized her favorite part of the field was mentoring her employees.
 She is seeking to complete her degree and use her naturally calming spirit and learned skills to assist students as they navigate through life.

 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.John 16:33